stackbit-projects/0to100kamonth-89b04/src/pages/index.md

     content: >-
       Which is obviously a fake name.
 The real me is a 20-something software engineer.
 I dropped out of college when I was a teenager, taught myself to code, and have been programming for almost all of my 20's.
+I'm currently a senior software engineer at a start up in Silicon Valley.
+I'm currently building an agency-as-a-product

-      Having tried multiple attempts at entrepeneurship, I am making this blog to document my journey from starting at 0 while my company is starting up, to eventually getting to $100k/month in profit.
+      Having tried multiple attempts at entrepeneurship, I am making this blog to document my journey from starting at 0 while my company is starting up and I am still working a full-time job, to eventually getting to
+      $100k/month in profit.
 I plan on achieving this by building a lead generation company selling and renting local lead generation websites.
     actions:
       - label: Contact Me
         url: /contact